 I’ve lost count of the number of diet related questions I receive online or are posted in my private Facebook support group.
 The question is normally worded along these lines: “What should I be eating if I have Neuroendocrine Cancer”.
 The answer is almost impossible.
 Here are a few of the reasons why these things get muddled:

 1. Not everyone has access to a NET specialist, let alone a Dietitian who specialises in NET.
-So they come to patient groups to ask a very ‘heterogeneous’ group of patient diagnoses and experiences.
+So, they come to patient groups to ask about a very ‘heterogeneous’ group of patient diagnoses and experiences.
 Consequently, the responses are usually multiple and widely different.
 The person who asked is often left confused with bewildering opinions and options.